vipul-sharma20/vipul.xyz/_random/building_mechanical_keyboard.md

 - Import some manufactured keyboard which I like.
 This option is too expensive because shipping, high import duty in India etc.
 - Choose among the limited set of non-out-of-stock keyboards from online shopping websites.
-The ones in stock are usually because they are non RGB, not really good value for money etc. You could either be patient and wait for re stocking, pre-order etc. I didn't do this.
+The ones in stock are still in stock because they are non RGB, not really good value for money etc. You could either be patient and wait for re stocking, pre-order etc. I didn't do this.
 - Import or find individual components.
 I didn't find much online in India.
   However, you could import them but again not a very cost efficient option because of reasons stated previously. [meckeys.com][meckeys] proved to be the